Are you looking for the easiest way to research and find alumni on LinkedIn?

 LinkedIn has the most amazing functionality and you don’t even know about it!

-There is an Alumni page for every college and university that lets you sort and filter alumni.
+There is an Alumni page for every college and university that lets you sort and filter alumni by where they live, work and what they do.

-This hidden LinkedIn feature is invaluable for college students, career services offices, alumni offices and alumni!
+The Alumni Search is a hidden LinkedIn feature and its invaluable for college students, career services offices, alumni offices and alumni!

 Where Is It?